 The forest transforms itself in the winter.
-The hardwood trees drop their leaves and expose their wood skeletons, while most of the conifers hold on to their needles and provide cover from the blowing snow.
+The hardwood trees drop their leaves and expose their wood skeletons.
+Whereas, most of the conifers hold on to their needles and provide cover from the blowing snow.
 If you are lucky enough to walk a forest path in the winter, one that has been lightly covered in new snow, you may see the tracks of all the animals that inhabit that piece of land.
-Perhaps you see the elegant steps of a deer, or the bounding pattern of a snowshoe hare.
-You might even see the footprints of the elusive fox or the mysterious coyotes.
-These animals wander in and out of the trees knowing that the trees, the sentinels of the forest, are their companions during these colder months.

-To help celebrate the trees’ persistence during the winter months, we turn to the poets.
+As a way to help celebrate the trees’ persistence during the winter months, we turn our attention to poetry.

-William Carlos Williams (1883–1963) starts us off with “Winter Trees”.
+“Winter Trees” by William Carlos Williams (1883–1963) is our first poem.
 Williams is a Pulitzer Prize winner and one of the principal poets in the imagist movement.
-These poets sought to eliminate unnecessary words that don’t contribute to their poetic expression of their subject.
+The poets of the imagist movement sought to eliminate unnecessary words that don’t contribute to the poetic expression of their subject.

 “Winter Trees” by William Carlos Williams